Brown Sugar Maple Pie

 - Whisking constantly, whisk in the eggs, one at a time, until completely incorporated.
 Add in the flour and salt and whisk until smooth.

 - Pour filling into crust.
 Bake pie until filling top is browned and puffed around the edges, about 45-55 minutes.
 The center will still be wobbly.
-Remove from heat and let pie cool at least 4 hours before slicing it.
+Remove from heat and let the pie cool for at least 4 hours before slicing it.
 Do not refrigerate pie as it cools.
 Pie can be baked one day ahead.
 Let cool then store loosely covered at room temperature.

 MAKING THIS RECIPE?
 Share it with us on Instagram using #aclassictwist so we can see what you are baking up in your kitchen!